SalesforceAIResearch/oss-template/README.md

 # README

-A repo containing all the basic file templates and general guidelines for any open source project at Salesforce.
+A repo containing all the basic file templates and general guidelines for any AI open source project at Salesforce.

 ## Usage